AhmadZ1/Key-Value-DataBase/README.md

 To get values of more than one key, use get_keys(keys), i.e. get_keys("key1", "key2", "key3").

+To get all keys of the database use your_database.keys().

+To get all the values in the database use your_database.values().

 To check if a key is found in database or not, use isfound(key) method.

 To clear all the rows in the database, use clear_all().